 Make sure you mention all the names so that no one misses to act.
 This game will leave everyone laughing with tears when someone performs the act.

-Teenager parties are incomplete without some exciting and interesting games to make the guests enjoy their time.
+Teenager parties are incomplete without some exciting and interesting team building games to make the guests enjoy their time.
 They keep the fun quotient of the parties high by allowing everyone to engage in some competitive spirit and even have a good laugh.
 For instance, a game like Pass The Pillow will instantly draw the attention of all the guests to one point as they try to keep their hands off the pillow when the tunes stop.
 You can choose one of the many engaging games listed above to breathe a new life into any party.

 Frequently Asked Questions